muyueh/flat-demo-bitcoin-price/README.md

 ## What this demo does

-This repository uses a [Flat Data Action](https://github.com/githubocto/flat) to fetch the current price of Bitcoin [from this link](https://api.binance.com/api/v3/ticker/price?symbol=BTCUSDT) and downloads that data to `btc-price.json` and a processed version of the data to `btc-price-postprocessed.json`.
-Both files are updated every 5 minutes if there are changes.
+This repository uses a [Flat Data Action](https://github.com/githubocto/flat) to fetch the hourly 2 m air temperature forecast for Taipei from [Open-Meteo](https://api.open-meteo.com/v1/forecast?latitude=25.04&longitude=121.56&hourly=temperature_2m).
+The raw payload is committed to `taipei-weather.json`, and a summarized 24-hour slice is written to `taipei-weather-postprocessed.json`.
+Both files are updated every 5 minutes when the forecast changes.

-> **Note:** Binance may return a restricted location message (`code` + `msg`).
-The workflow surfaces this error so you can adjust network settings or choose a different endpoint if required.
+> **Note:** Open-Meteo is a free, unauthenticated API.
+You can adjust the coordinates or parameters in `.github/workflows/flat.yml` to target a different city or weather variable.

 <img src="https://raw.githubusercontent.com/githubocto/flat-demo-bitcoin-price/readme-assets/assets/diagram2.png" alt="diagram" width="400"/>